An orthotist/prosthetist is a university-trained health professional who:

 - help to increase movement and independence.

-If your child has lost a limb through an accident or illness, or your child is born without a limb or with a limb that isn’t fully formed, she is very likely to see an orthotist-prosthetist.
-The orthotist-prosthetist will assess your child, make a special limb for your child, and see your child regularly as she grows.
+The orthotist/prosthetist will assess your child, make a limb especially for your child, and see your child regularly as she grows.
 This is to check the limb and/or replace it when your child grows out of it.

-Orthotist-prosthetists can help these children in different ways, including fitting a brace to help with walking or to give stability.
+Orthotist/prosthetists can help these children in different ways, including fitting orthoses to help with walking or to give stability.

-If your GP, child and family health nurse or other specialist – for example, an orthopaedic surgeon – refers your child to an orthotist-prosthetist, it’s a good idea to talk with your GP about the following things:
+If your GP, child and family health nurse or orthopaedic surgeon refers your child to an orthotist/prosthetist, it’s a good idea to ask about the following things:

-- Waiting list: how long before you can get an appointment to see the orthotist-prosthetist?
+- Waiting lists: how long before you can get an appointment?

-- Cost: how much will the appointment with the orthotist-prosthetist cost?
-It might be expensive, so you could check whether you can get money back from private health insurance or whether you should consider registering with a government funding body for financial help.
+- Cost: how much will the appointment with the orthotist/prosthetist cost?
+It might be expensive, so you could check whether you can get money back from Medicare or private health insurance or whether you can get financial help under the National Disability Insurance Scheme.

-- Location: find out where you have to go to see the orthotist-prosthetist – for example, a public or private hospital or consulting rooms.
+- Location: find out where you have to go to see the orthotist/prosthetist – for example, a public or private hospital or a private clinic.
 You might have to travel further than you expect, depending on your child’s needs.